Sunday, September 2, 2018

 • Protein molecules conjugated with triglycerides,

-• Two important groups of lipoprotein are low density
+cholesterol or phospholipids are called lipoprotein.• Two important groups of lipoprotein are low density

 lipoprotein and high density lipoprotein.